Skip to main content

 1. Account authentication is used to identify and authenticate requests from your application.
 All API requests and UI components require account authentication.

 3. End-user step-up authentication is required when performing certain requests covered by a requirement for Strong Customer Authentication under PSD2 financial regulations.
-This is achieved by the end user successfully passing an SCA-compliant multifactor challenge, whereupon a stepped-up Auth Token is provided allowing the workflow to proceed.
+This is achieved by the end user successfully passing an SCASCA Strong Customer Authentication - a two-factor authentication solution required by PSD2 regulations for when end-users are accessing their payment account sensitive information or initiating transactions.
+SCA requires at least two of the following: something you know (password), something you have (device), or something you are (biometrics).-compliant multifactor challenge, whereupon a stepped-up Auth Token is provided allowing the workflow to proceed.

 Depending on the type of operation you are trying to execute, you may be required to either: